Catherine Cortez Masto: Caucus memberships

+Nomination of Adeel Mangi to Federal Appeals Court

+In March 2024, Cortez Masto announced she would not support President Biden's nomination of Adeel Mangi to the Third Circuit U.S. Court of Appeals, citing his association with the Alliance of Families for Justice, a criminal justice reform group that advocates on behalf of families affected by mass incarceration.
+His nomination remained blocked, and in November 2024 it was withdrawn, leaving the position open for the incoming Trump administration to fill.

 Political positions

 As of October 2022, Cortez Masto has voted in line with Joe Biden's stated position 92.9% of the time.

 Cannabis

-Cortez Masto cosponsored the bipartisan STATES Act proposed in the 115th U.S. Congress by senators Elizabeth Warren and Cory Gardner that would exempt individuals or corporations in compliance with state cannabis laws from federal enforcement of the Controlled Substances Act.
+Cortez Masto cosponsored the bipartisan STATES Act proposed in the 115th Congress by senators Elizabeth Warren and Cory Gardner that would exempt individuals or corporations in compliance with state cannabis laws from federal enforcement of the Controlled Substances Act.

 Environment

 Cortez Masto recognizes the existence of human-caused climate change and believes that the federal government should limit power plants' greenhouse gas emissions.
 She supports the growth of green jobs and increasing Nevada's reliance on solar power and other forms of clean energy.
 She opposes the use of Yucca Mountain as a nuclear waste repository.
+Cortez Masto was a member of the Senate Democrats' Special Committee on the Climate Crisis, which published a report of its findings in August 2020.

 Filibuster

 Cortez Masto supports reforming the filibuster of the United States Senate into a talking filibuster.

 Foreign policy

 In October 2017, Cortez Masto condemned the genocide of the Rohingya Muslim minority in Myanmar and called for a stronger response to the crisis.

-In April 2019, Cortez Masto was one of 34 senators to sign a letter criticizing Donald Trump for cutting off foreign assistance to El Salvador, Guatemala, and Honduras.
+In August 2025, Cortez Mastro was one of 23 Democratic senators, a minority of Senate Democrats, who voted to continue arms sales to Israel during the Gaza Strip famine.